 Suffolk County’s Red Light program, a safety agenda focused on changing driver behavior at red light intersections using automated enforcement, recently released its annual report that has resulted in more questions than answers.

 The 2015 Red Light Safety Program Annual Report, the most recent report to date, shows that a total of $31 million in gross revenue was collected from citations issued from the start of the program in 2010 but paid in 2015, a drop of some $1.9 million from the previous year.
 However, an entire section containing accident data is missing in this report that was released in April.
-In the past, this section has included how many accidents happened and what the circumstances were, how many involved injury, what intersections they occurred at and more.
+In the past, this section has included how many accidents happened and what the circumstances were how many involved injuries, what intersections they occurred at, and more.

 “It’s a disgrace,” said Suffolk County Legislator Rob Trotta.
 “They say it’s coming — but they won’t even tell us who prepares the report.”